 Now that you have seen both the advantages and disadvantages of WordPress and Static websites there might be situations where you might just need a simple static website.
-Or your client is a new local small business startup with limited budget and opts for just a simple static website.
-You can make use of the best of the both the world's by converting WordPress to a static website.
+Or your client is a new local small business startup with a limited budget and opts for just a simple static website.
+You can make use of the best of both worlds by converting WordPress to a static website.

 Create a Headless WordPress Website